moconnell/yolo/README.md

   },
 ```

-## Azure Vault
+## Azure Key Vault Signing

-The app also now supports signing via a key stored in an Azure Key Vault - in this case omit `Hyperliquid` config for `Address` and `PrivateKey` detailed above, as it will be ignored even if present.
+The app also now supports signing via a private key stored in an [Azure Key Vault](https://azure.microsoft.com/products/key-vault) - in this case omit `Hyperliquid` config for `PrivateKey` detailed above, as it will be ignored even if present.

 ```JSON
   "AzureVault": {